This is the first blog post in a series about five questions attorneys should ask before hiring a law firm SEO provider.

 …and so on.

 “We’ve seen some firms working with SEO companies with results that range from minimal to disastrous.
-And when I say disastrous, I’m not being hyperbolic,” says Attorney Rachel Chalot, LawLytics Vice President of Content Operations.
+And when I say disastrous, I’m not being hyperbolic,” says Attorney Rachel Chalot, LawLytics Vice President of Content Strategy.

 When you speak with someone who claims to be a law firm SEO expert, it’s helpful to understand how their various business models operate.
 To learn more about that, read: Law Firm SEO: Myths & Realities